Andinobates abditus: Status and threats

+The IUCN classifies this frog as critically endangered.
 Andinobates abditus no longer survives in its type locality, although it is possible that it occurs elsewhere (including the nearby Cayambe Coca Ecological Reserve, but its presence there has not been confirmed).
 The disappearance from the type locality was due to habitat loss, possibly together Batrachochytrium dendrobatidis infection.
-The type locality was characterized by dense, humid forest with many mosses and epiphytes.
+Additional threats and possible causes of extinction are conversion of forest to areas for agriculture and cattle rearing, logging, gas and oil extraction, and ash, gas, and pyroclastic material from recent volcanic eruptions.